planckestein08/MathProject/README.md

   // If the servo is locked, set the angle to the locked angle with fine-tuning if (toggleState) {
     myServo.write(lockedAngle + fineTuneValue);
-    digitalWrite(laserPin, HIGH); // Turn on the laser module when locked } else {
+  } else {
     // Map the joystick values (0-1023) to servo angle (30-150) with fine-tuning int servoAngle = map(joyValueX, 502, 1023, 30, 140) + fineTuneValue;